lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 * Decrypt CIPHERTEXT_3A using binary XOR with KEYSTREAM_3A to recover PLAINTEXT_3A.

-* Validate ID_CRED_PSK to identify which PSK to use.
-If the identifier is unknown, abort.
+* Use ID_CRED_PSK to identify the authentication credentials and retrieve PSK.

 * AEAD-decrypt CIPHERTEXT_3B using: